 Travel in a 4WD vehicle from Broome to Darwin through the remote Kimberley region of northwest Australia along the dirt Gibb River Road.
 Venture off the beaten track and deep into the Western Australian wilderness to explore The Bungle Bungle National Park, Lake Argyle and plenty of lush waterfalls.

-All about the 9 Day Broome to Perth Adventure Tour
+9 Day Broome to Perth Adventure Tour

 On this outback camping trip, you will start your West Coast tour in Broome.
 First stop is an Australia bucket list destination Karijini National Park.
 You will then travel down to Exmouth and Coral Bay, the perfect snorkeling spots on the Ningaloo Reef.
 We take you to Shell Beach and Stromatolites in Shark Bay plus you get to meet the Monkey Mia Dolphins.
 Visit Kalbarri National Park and explore the great photo opportunities at Natures Window and Z-Bend in the Murchison Gorge, try abseiling a 25-meter wall (optional).
 Visit the Pinnacles on the way down to Perth.